hetach/hetach/docs/Usage.md

 1. Build Hetach to get `libhetach.<suffix>` and link this library to Your project
 2. Add `hetach/include` to include path
 3. Build Your application
+4. If You used application with built-in web server, then just run it and skip below steps
 4. Setup [web server](https://github.com/hetach/hetach/tree/develop/docs/WebServers.md)
-5. Run application using for example [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi)
+5. Run application using, for example [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi)

-## Quick Start

-Use the following code and run it, based on above steps.
+## Example simple application

+Following code is a minimal example with one route supporting GET method:

 ```cpp
 #include <application.h>